Senior Women's One-Day Trophy: Competition format

 The Women's Senior One Day Trophy has used various formats across the years.
 In the first season, 2006–07, 24 state teams competed in round-robin groups across five zones, Central, East, North, South and West, with the top two from each group advancing to the knockout stages.
-For the following season, the amount of teams in the competition expanded to 27, with the addition of Bengal, Sikkim and Tripura but retained the same format with slightly expanded groups.
+For the following season, the number of teams in the competition expanded to 27, with the addition of Bengal, Sikkim and Tripura but retained the same format with slightly expanded groups.

-In 2008–09, the amount of teams expanded again, to 28, with the addition of Manipur.
+In 2008–09, the number of teams expanded again, to 28, with the addition of Manipur.
 The format also changed, with the top two from each zonal group now advanced to a further group stage, with two "Super Leagues" of five teams apiece, with the winners of these leagues advancing to the final.
 The following season retained the same format, but was reduced to 26 teams, with the departure of Sikkim and Manipur.
 The format remained the same until the end of the 2012–13 season.

 For the 2013–14 season, the 26 teams were arranged into an Elite Group and a Plate Group, then further divided into Elite Groups A and B and Plate Groups A, B and C. The top two from each Plate Group went into a knockout round, with the two finalists playing for the Plate Group title whilst also both gaining promotion to the Elite Group for the following season.
 Meanwhile, the top two from each Elite Group went into a Super League of four teams, with the winner being crowned the Champions of the tournament.
 The format was retained until the end of the 2017–18, with the only adjustment being for the addition of Chhattisgarh ahead of the 2016–17 season.